gwparsa/GwTest-Website/README.md

-docs folder >> photos, backgronuds, logo and ... page folder >> another website pages like contact and shop gitignore >> a file for ignore some files to push into github (( ! : do not ever delete .gitignore file ))
+docs folder >> photos, backgronuds, logo and ... page folder >> another website pages like contact and shop gitignore >> a file for ignore some files to push into github script.js >> a file with js documents .
+(( ! : do not ever delete .gitignore file ))

 enjoy it!